Ifield Community College: New buildings

 By 1984 there were some 1600 pupils on roll - including Keith Newell who went on to play cricket for Sussex County Cricket Club.

 Developments in the early 1980s saw the two separate buildings co-locating, with former buildings becoming the home of Ifield Middle School in 1985.
 In 2005, a new school building opened in the centre of the campus, with the old buildings being demolished.

+Academisation

+On the 1st of June, 2025, Ifield Community College joined the Collegiate Trust.

 Campus

 The campus for the school was set aside in the masterplan for Crawley New Town along the eastern edge of the neighbourhood of Ifield alongside the A23.
 It was shared with St Margaret's Church of England primary school, and later the Holy Cross Intermediate School.

 In 2005, a new building for the school was opened in the southeasternmost corner of the large campus, maintaining the existing tree-lined boundaries.
 The campus is still shared with St Margaret's School, and now The Mill Primary School and the Manor Green special schools.